 1. Eviction Record Sealing Protections (Section 47): As soon as an eviction case is filed, a tenant has a publicly available eviction record.
 Regardless of whether they did anything wrong, paid back rent owed, won their case, or were actually evicted, the mere fact that they were party to an eviction is being unfairly held against tenants when they try to rent a new place.
-The HOMES Act, S.956/H.1690, which has been heard by the Joint Committee on the Judiciary, seeks to correct this by providing tenants with a way to petition the court to seal their record.
-The Bond Bill includes similar language, but with some notable changes.
+The HOMES Act, H.4356 was recently reported favorably by the Joint Committee on the Judiciary and included new language providing that tenants whose cases are dismissed or who win can petition to seal their record.
+There are, however, significant differences between the HOMES Act and Section 47.